mlund/mos-hardware/README.md

 ### Docker and Visual Studio Code

-The easiest way is to use provided `.devcontainer.json` configuration for vscode:
+The easiest way is to use the provided `.devcontainer.json` configuration for vscode:

-1. Configure Visual Studio Code with `Remote - Containers` extension
+1. Configure Visual Studio Code with the _Remote - Containers_ extension
-2. Open this project inside devcontainer
+2. Open the project inside devcontainer
-3. In vscode terminal do:
+3. In the vscode terminal do:
    ~~~ bash
    # build for the MEGA65:
    cargo build --target mos-mega65-none